yorammi/ez-cicd-learning/README.md

 # ez-cicd-learning
 ![ez logo](/resources/images/ez/ez-learning.png)

+**PLEASE NOTICE:** the repositry moved to https://gitlab.com/ez-easy/education/ez-cicd-learning and will be maintained only there!

 # <font color=blue size="16">ez-cicd-learning</font> - easy-to-learn CI/CD
 This repository is for setting and describing the challenges that are offered for those who learn CI/CD initialized and guidelined of Yoram Michaeli.
 The repository is part of a set of repositories, tools of solutions grouped by the **EZ!** name.